Monsieur-II/alx-system_engineering-devops/README.md

 # System Engineering Devops

-This is a repo of the shell project.
+* This repo covers the essentials of Devops